takieszabie/pallida-orientation-exam-retake/javascript.md

 ## 2) Quiz time

  - What is a middleware and why it's used?
-(2p)
+(2p) Middleware (like expressJS) is between in request and response.
+Middleware allows you to define a stack of actions that you should flow through.

  - What's the main difference between the `onload` and the `readystatechange` provided by the `XMLHttpRequest` object?
-(1p)
+(1p) Onreadystatechange is a property of the XMLHttpRequest, and is supported in all browsers.
+With this property, we can check the actualy number(s) of the readyState (0 - 4) and status (200, 400, 404, etc.).